 My doubts and concerns regarding the teacher position

 I understand the responsibility I’m taking isn’t just in front of the institution but also in front of the kids and their parents.
-I also promise myself to try and be the best in whatever I’m doing so I’m bound by that self-contract as well.
+I also promise myself to try and be the best in whatever I’m doing, so I’m bound by that self-contract as well.

 The freedom I had was just enormous.
-From the first day, I was told I can re-order my lectures in a way I prefer more.
+From the first day, I was told I could re-order my lectures in a way I preferred.
 I could add or remove topics from the initial plan on the go and based on how my students perform.
 I could have my own evaluation system forming their school grades.
 I was allowed to educate in a creative approach and without being bound to dogmatic methods.
 I could pretty much do whatever I want, come up with new strategies, and adapt them on our way.

 The innovations I came up with, some experiments and where they failed

-Let the children judge the teacher
+Let the children judge the teacher.

 - How fair is the teacher’s judgment?

-- How much effort do they think I put in for them
+- How much effort do they think I put in for them?

 - How understandable and helpful is my explanation process

-- How much do they like my experimental innovative methods
+- How much do they like my experimental, innovative methods

 - How happy are they with the course overall

-To be honest I didn’t even try to make them like me for a second.
+I didn’t even try to make them like me for a second.
 I made decisions on the go and strictly depending on the situation.
 They had the option to write open feedback after giving me a grade again anonymously.